-Some men might shy away from certain crossovers because they seem a little girly.
-Whether we like it or not, there are cars, trucks, or SUV models that seem geared more toward one gender than another.
+Some people might shy away from a certain crossover because they seem a little soft around the edges.
+There are cars, trucks, or SUV models that are marketed more toward one demographic than another.
 For example, a big black Ram 1500 pickup truck definitely appeals to those seeking something with a bit more of an aggressive aesthetic.
-A red mini a red Mini Cooper.
-Of course, there are exceptions.
-There’s no rule that says guys have to drive trucks and girls have to drive cute compact cars––or a crossover.
+A red mini a red Mini Cooper on the other hand, isn’t trying to boast a heavy payload or look tough.

-So are crossovers girly?
-Not necessarily.
+So can crossovers still look aggressive?
+Yes, of course.
 Especially when you realize that a crossover is anything built on a unibody frame with a more SUV-oriented body style.
 The thing is, just because you prefer a more rugged exterior style doesn’t necessarily mean you are limited to buying a truck.

-No matter what gender some people associate a certain vehicle with, each model still draws buyers from each side of the spectrum.
-Is the new Kia Telluride girly?
-Most would probably agree it’s not.
+No matter what aesthetic appeal people associate a certain vehicle with, each model still draws buyers from each side of the spectrum.
+Is the new Kia Telluride rugged?
+Most would probably agree that it is.
 And in spite of its rugged looks, the Kia Telluride is in fact a crossover.

 Crossover or SUV?

 There are some SUVs out there that are actually crossovers.
 For a vehicle to technically classify as an SUV it has to be a body-on-frame construction.
 Think Toyota 4Runner vs. Toyota Highlander ––similar size; different construction and capability.
 According to U.S. News and World Report, “simply put, if a vehicle is based on a truck’s platform it’s an SUV, and if it is based on a car’s platform, it’s a crossover.”